Computation-Aware Gaussian Processes: Model Selection And Linear-Time Inference: Choice of Actions

 \subsection{Algorithms and Computational Complexity}

-We give algorithms both for iteratively constructed dense actions (\cref{alg:itergp}), as used in CaGP-CG, and for sparse batch actions (\cref{alg:itergp-batch}), as used for CaGP-Opt, in the supplementary material. \footnote{For a detailed analysis see \cref{alg:itergp,alg:itergp-batch} in the supplementary material, which contain line-by-line time complexity and memory analyses.} The time complexity is \(\bigO{\numtraindata^2 \idxiter}\) for dense actions and \(\bigO{\numtraindata \idxiter \max(\idxiter, \nnzactions)}\) for sparse actions, where \(\nnzactions\) is the maximum number of non-zero entries per column of \(\mActions_\idxiter\).
-Both have the same linear memory requirement: \(\bigO{\numtraindata \idxiter}\).
+Algorithms both for iteratively constructed dense actions (\cref{alg:itergp}), as used in CaGP-CG, and for sparse batch actions (\cref{alg:itergp-batch}), as used for CaGP-Opt, can be found in the supplementary material. \footnote{For a detailed analysis see \cref{alg:itergp,alg:itergp-batch} in the supplementary material, which contain line-by-line time complexity and memory analyses.} Their time complexity is \(\bigO{\numtraindata^2 \idxiter}\) for dense actions and \(\bigO{\numtraindata \idxiter \max(\idxiter, \nnzactions)}\) for sparse actions, where \(\nnzactions\) is the maximum number of non-zero entries per column of \(\mActions_\idxiter\).
+For batch actions, matrix-matrix products with \(\mActions_\idxiter\) are parallelizable column-wise reducing complexity by a factor \(\idxiter\).
+Both algorithms have the same linear memory requirement: \(\bigO{\numtraindata \idxiter}\).
 Since the training loss \(\lossitergp\) only involves terms that are also present in the posterior predictive, both model selection and predictions incur the same complexity.